-Expect to spend at least twice as many hours per week outside of class as you do in class studying the course content.
+Expect to spend as many hours doing the coursework as you would if this were a face-to-face course.
 Additional time will be required for written assignments.
 The assignments provided will help you use your study hours wisely.
 Successful completion of this course requires a combination of the following: